 15 Day Deadline

-You only have 15 days from the date of your arrest in order for an ALR (Administrative License Revocation) hearing to be requested to fight for your privilege to drive in Texas.
+Even if this is your first time DWI charge, you only have 15 days from the date of your arrest in order for an ALR (Administrative License Revocation) hearing to be requested to fight for your privilege to drive in Texas.
 If this period of time expires and no request for hiring is made, your will lose your license automatically with no right to appeal or to request a hearing late.
 There are no exceptions or extensions to this rule.

 Preparing to Fight for your License